semaphoreci/docs/docs/reference/semaphore-changelog.md

     - Fastlane 1.50.1
     - Flutter 1.17.5
 - A new convenience Docker image available in Semaphore's [dockerhub](https://hub.docker.com/u/semaphoreci).
-A detailed list can be found in [Docker images changelog](https://github.com/semaphoreci/docker-images/blob/master/CHANGELOG#L2939).
+A detailed list can be found in the [Docker images changelog](https://github.com/semaphoreci/docker-images/blob/master/CHANGELOG#L2939).

 ### Week of June 15, 2020

-- Updates to macos-xcode11 image:
+- Updates to the macos-xcode11 image:
     - flutter v1.17.3
     - cocoapods 1.9.3
     - nodejs v13.12.0